dennyshow/milestone-project4/README.md

 ## Technologies used

+* HTML - Was used with a Jinja Template to display data stored in backend.
+[HTML]https://djangobook.com/)

+* CSS3 - Was used for styling the web app.
+[CSS3](http://www.css3.info/)

-* JQuery & JavaScript - Was used to allow interactivity, file attachment and buttons to function smoothly.
+* JQuery & JavaScript - Was used to allow payment, limit time and payment button to function smoothly.
 [Jquery](https://jquery.com/)

-* Sqlite3 - SQLite3 was used to create database and pulled via the backend.
+* Sqlite3 - SQLite3 was used to store database and retrieve data via the backend.
 [SQLite3](https://www.sqlite.org/)

-* Python - Was used to route and call backend database schema from MongoDB.[Python](Lecture Notes)
+* Python - Was used to route and call backend database schema from MongoDB.
+[Python](Lecture Notes)

-* Django - Produces very useful packages like Auth, Admin Jinja, Bootstrap Forms,  that allows application to be more functional.[Django](https://www.djangoproject.com/)
+* Django - Produces very useful packages like Auth, Admin Jinja, Bootstrap Forms, Classes and Attributes that can be used to make the application more functional.
+[Django](https://www.djangoproject.com/)

 * AWS3 BUCKET - Using amazon cloud based server to store images and static files.[Amazon](https://aws.amazon.com/s3/)

-* AWS3 IAM - Used to manage access to our S3.[Amazon](https://aws.amazon.com/iam/)
+* AWS3 IAM - Used to manage access to our S3 storages.
+By providing us with ID and KEY to use.[Amazon](https://aws.amazon.com/iam/)

 * Heroku - Was used to deploy application to run on any every technological devices.
 [Heroku](https://heroku.com/)